 This kid sized potty seat cover was our personal favorite and most used item.
 With this on, he knew he couldn’t fall in and we would bring this to people’s house if we visited.

-We didn’t use a portable toilet much, which some people’s kids love!
+We didn’t use a portable toilet much with my boys, but some people’s kids love it!
 I did buy one though and many of my friends said to keep it in the car for “just in case moments”.

 Tip: I would also grab plastic potty seat liners because cleaning out poop from this and bleaching is no bueno.
-I remember that being a sad surprise about poop training.
+I remember that being a sad surprise about poop training into one of these.

 I’m going to share a ton of stuff to try with your son if he shows no desire to leave the safety and convenience of diapers.
 Not every tip will work for every kid, but something will stick so keep trying new things!

 2. Let them watch mommy and daddy